Welcome to the

 At SFA, we believe students benefit greatly from hands-on learning in and out of the classroom.
 Transformative experiences are at the core of our academic philosophy.

-Lumberjacks have unique opportunities to study and contribute to history through our on-campus Stone Fort Museum, the department-sponsored East Texas Historical Association and the university’s Center for Regional Heritage Research.
+Lumberjacks have unique opportunities to study and contribute to history as academics, teachers in training, and public historians through our on-campus Stone Fort Museum, the department-sponsored East Texas Historical Association and the university’s Center for Regional Heritage Research.

 Meet Our Students